-If you win, your team will have the chance to partner with 2046 Design to create a new custom logo and poster and a shopping spree for custom gear showing off your team's new logo.
+If you win, your team will have the chance to partner with a graphic designer to create a new custom logo and poster and a shopping spree for custom gear showing off your team's new logo.
 On top of all this, your team will also receive a \$3,000 cash prize, with second place getting \$1,500.